Public Works Department - Frequently Asked Questions

 My backyard floods - what can the Village do to help me?
 The Engineering Division offers a backyard flooding assistance program.
 Engineering staff will work with property owners to assess the situation and design a drainage solution.
-While the cost of the installation is borne by the property owner, Engineering Division staff will assist by providing design a solution.
+While the cost of the installation is borne by the property owner, Engineering Division staff will assist by designing a solution.

 Are all streets in the Village under Village jurisdiction?
 No, please click here for a list of streets and which jurisdiction they belong to: Skokie, Cook County or Illinois Department of Transportation (IDOT).